 Cleanse your data

 Just like you wouldn’t shove your dirty laundry into the closet with your clean clothes, you wouldn’t want to throw all your unwanted data into your fresh new CRM.
 It might seem annoying but cleaning your data before importing it to your new system is a must.
 You might think to do this later but ever thought about how much time will you waste trying to pick out the dirty pair of socks mixed in with the clean pairs?
-Shuffling through useless data in the search of useful data can be time consuming and hectic.
+Shuffling through useless data in the search for useful data can be time consuming and hectic.

 For this process, you can get the whole team on board and, make each person responsible for their own data accuracy.
 Having a CRM with clean data will help you to start using the software at its maximum potential right away.
 Don’t skip this important step.